Vishvin95/Experiments/README.md

 # MyRepository
-This repository was created just to test the commit and push operations of projects from Eclipse Photon to Git account.
-It is not associated with any major project.
-Please ignore.
+This repository contains various experimental minor projects that were created as a part of learning and academics.